Points of Interest Along the Thames

 Tate Britain

 The Tate Gallery.
-The famous art gallery established by Sir William Tate the sugar millionaire in 1897 on the former site of Millbank prison
+The famous art gallery established by Sir William Tate the sugar millionaire in 1897 on the former site of Millbank prison.

-The Royal Hospital
+Royal Hospital Chelsea

 The Royal Hospital Chelsea.
 Founded by King Charles II in 1682 as a retreat for veterans and designed by Sir Christopher Wren.
 Current home to the Chelsea pensioners.

 St Marys Church Battersea.
 The church has strong connections with art and literature through the artist and poet William Blake who was married here, and the artist J. M. W. Turner, who painted the river from the vestry window.
-Benedict Arnold and his family are buried in the crypt, and the church has links with the explorer Robert Falcon Scott
+Benedict Arnold and his family are buried in the crypt, and the church has links with the explorer Robert Falcon Scott.

-The Boat Race Putney.
+Putney & The University Boat Race

 The Starting line for The Boat Race, since 1829 the annual rowing race between the Oxford University and the Cambridge University Boat Clubs.
-It is also known as the University Boat Race and the Oxford and Cambridge Boat Race,
+It is also known as the University Boat Race and the Oxford and Cambridge Boat Race.

 The race usually takes place on the last weekend of March or the first weekend of April.
-Mortlake, and Chiswick Bridge, The finishing line for the Boat Race.Strand on the Green.
-Oliver's Ait where it is rumoured Oliver Cromwell planned his battle strategies
+Mortlake, and Chiswick Bridge, The finishing line for the Boat Race.

 Kew Village